Loose Leaf Collection Program

 A map that shows collection sections and pickup dates is available on the City website.
 The City is divided into 10 sections, with each section receiving two rounds of collection.
 To provide a more effective collection, the DPW is changing its pickup pattern.
 On Monday, Nov.
 1, crews are starting in Section 1 (southwest side) and Section 6 (northeast side).
 The Section 1 crew will move east through Section 5 and the Section 6 crew will move west through Section 10.

 The City encourages residents to stay up-to-date on the collection program so they know when it’s coming to their street.
 In addition to reading a mailer that’s sent to every address in the City, residents can stay informed through these communication channels:

 -Signing up for the City’s CodeRED system to get phone, email and text updates.

 -“Liking” the City’s Facebook page for regular updates.

 -Calling the City of Jackson Loose Leaf Collection Phone Line at 517-768-6088 to hear regular updates on collection activity.

-Questions about leaf collection should be directed to the Department of Public Works at 517-788-4170.
+Questions or concerns about leaf collection should be directed to the DPW at 517-788-4170.